 The World Stage

 The International Table Tennis Federation (ITTF) was founded in 1926, and they crowned their first World Champion one year later.
-Over the course of the next half century, table tennis underwent rules changes and equipment standardization just like any other major sport.
+Over the course of the next half a century, table tennis underwent rules changes and equipment standardization just like any other major sport.
 The intense level of international competition finally earned table tennis a place in the Olympic Games in 1988 as players continually challenged each other’s physical fitness and mental concentration.

 Today and Tomorrow

-Thanks to these athletes and the dedication of the ITTF over the past several decades, table tennis has seen nothing but increases in both participation and popularity, and there is no reason to believe the sport’s popularity will decline.
+Throughout the table tennis history, thanks to these athletes and the dedication of the ITTF over the past several decades, table tennis has seen nothing but increases in both participation and popularity, and there is no reason to believe the sport’s popularity will decline.

 Even though it looks like table tennis is dominated by Asian countries like Korea and China, it was not always the case.
-If you take a look in table tennis history, back in 1950’s up to early 1960’s, it seemed that European players were without competition.
+If you look in table tennis history, back in 1950’s up to early 1960’s, it seemed that European players were without competition.
 In 1952, the foam rubber paddle was introduced by Horoi Satoh, a Japanese player.
 Due to this, it improved the pace of the game even the spinning of the ball.
 Soon after, it did not take long before Japan was declared as the winner.
-Few years later, China also won, which lasted until early 1980’s.
+A few years later, China also won, which lasted until the early 1980’s.
 China’s domination was eventually subdued when the sport entered the 1988 Olympic Games.